flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 ## The joys of bonding over creative gaming

 I’ve said it before, but [digital gameplay is still gameplay](https://flicstar.com/gaming), and it is a legitimate outlet for creativity.
-I can also tell that a big component of this current obsession is that we play together as a joint activity.
-I genuinely love it but I _do_ have to set a strict 1 hour timer because it sucks you in.
+I can also tell that a big component of why my daughter is in the grip of this current obsession is that we play together.
+It's a joint activity, and we talk about it when we're not playing it.
+I genuinely love it but I _do_ have to set a strict 1 hour timer because it sucks you (and me, and her) in.